 Brainstorming originated from an advertising executive named Alex F. Osborne, and dates back to around 1939.
 Frustrated with his employees’ inability to generate creative new ideas, Osborne began developing new methods for problem solving that focused on a team-based approach to work.
 He began hosting group-thinking sessions, and discovered that this approach led to a significant boost in the quality and quantity of new ideas.
 Osborne coined these group meetings “brainstorm” sessions, and wrote about the technique in later publications.

 During these brainstorming sessions, ideas are collected and recorded using whatever tool is available to the team.
-Modern businesses have begun to adopt digital platforms or brainstorming tools to speed up the process and make the review phases faster and more productive.
+Modern businesses have begun to adopt digital brainstorming tools to speed up the process and make the review phases faster and more productive.
 Quantity of ideas is usually emphasized over quality, with the goal of generating as many new suggestions as possible.
 Once all ideas have been collected, the team then evaluates each of them and focuses on the ones that are most likely to solve the problem.

 The four principles of brainstorming

 While brainstorming has evolved over the years, Osborne’s four underlying principles are a great set of guidelines when running your own sessions.
 These principles include:

 - Quantity over quality.
 The idea is that quantity will eventually breed quality as ideas are refined, merged, and developed further.

 - Withhold criticism.
 Team members should be free to introduce any and all ideas that come into their heads.
 Save feedback until after the idea collection phase so that “blocking” does not occur.

 - Welcome the crazy ideas.
 Encouraging your team members to think outside of the box, and introduce pie in the sky ideas opens the door to new and innovative techniques that may be your ticket for success.